Kodam XVII/Cenderawasih: Brief history

 Previously Irian Jaya and the Maluku islands were under Kodam VIII/Trikora, formed in 1984.
 Kodam VIII/Trikora had in 1997 six infantry battalions plus engineer detachments.
-The district commands in 1997 included Korem 171 (HQ Manokwari), Korem 172 (HQ Abepura), Korem 173 (HQ Biak) and Korem 174 (HQ Ambon).
+The district commands in 1997 included Korem 171 (HQ Manokwari), Korem 172 (HQ Abepura), Korem 173 (HQ Biak), and Korem 174 (HQ Ambon).
 The South Pacific Yearbook reported three infantry battalions which were based at Manokwari, Jayapura, and Sorong, as well as mentioning a naval base at Biak.
 The military command derives its name (Cenderawasih) from the Indonesian word for the bird-of-paradise, which is native to Papua.

 On June 8, 2012, the Indonesian Police told AFP that one person was killed and 17 wounded when Indonesian soldiers opened fire on civilians after a deadly dispute sparked by a road accident in Papua province.
-The shootings took place late on June 7, 2012, after residents, angry that two soldiers on a motorcycle hit and injured a child, stabbed one of the troops to death and seriously injured the other in Wamena: "Following the road accident soldiers... arrived in two trucks and took revenge by firing gunshots toward local residents and setting a number of houses on fire," national police spokesman Saud Usman Nasution said.
-"The trouble then spread to the city centre where a number of shops and houses were also damaged by gunshots," he told AFP.
+The shootings took place late on June 7, 2012, after residents, angry that two soldiers on a motorcycle hit and injured a child, stabbed one of the troops to death and seriously injured the other in Wamena: "Following the road accident soldiers... arrived in two trucks and took revenge by firing gunshots toward residents and setting several houses on fire," national police spokesman Saud Usman Nasution said.
+"The trouble then spread to the city centre where several shops and houses were also damaged by gunshots," he told AFP.

 Territorial units

-The Territorial Units in Kodam XVII/Cenderawasih include three Military Area Commands (Korem):
+The Territorial Units in Kodam XVII/Cenderawasih, since 2023, are organized into four Military Area Commands (Korem):